Christy Kinahan: Criminal career

-The Guardian newspaper states that Christy Kinahan was born in St Teresa's Gardens, Dublin, in the south inner city, though an Irish passport cited by the U.S. Office of Foreign Assets Control (OFAC) lists his primary place of birth as Cabra, Dublin further north.
+According to The Guardian newspaper, Kinahan was born in St Teresa's Gardens, Dublin, in the south inner city, although an Irish passport cited by the U.S. Office of Foreign Assets Control (OFAC) lists his primary place of birth as Cabra, Dublin further north.
 The OFAC also note that he uses a British passport stating his place of birth as Perivale.
 The Irish Independent states that his father was a dairy farm manager.
+His mother operated a bed and breakfast.
+Kinahan was raised as the only son in a middle-class family in Dublin.